Simulation Options on the Web

 If the user wishes to simulate either an observation that is longer than 24 hours, or a long observation which occupies a limited range of hour angles then this field can be changed to a value other than 1.

-For example, a 100-day observation can be simulated by specifying a 24-hour track in the
+For example, a 100-day observation can be simulated by specifying a 24-hour track in the on-source time field, and entering 100 in the number of visits field.

-Similarly, if there are strict hour angle requirements, e.g. only an hour angle range of +/-2 is acceptable but the user wishes to simulate 20 hours of observing then
+Similarly, if there are strict hour angle requirements, e.g. only an hour angle range of +/-2 is acceptable but the user wishes to simulate 20 hours of observing then start hour angle should be set to -1, on-source time should be set to 2 and number of visits should be set to 10.

 It is worth bearing in mind when considering this option and the previous two that for certain Declination and hour angle combinations the source may well be below the horizon.
-The OST recongises that the Earth is opaque, and will naturally not consider such scans when calculating the noise in the map.
+The OST recognises that the Earth is opaque, and will naturally not consider such scans when calculating the noise in the map.
 It will however warn the user that the observing time that was requested has been shortened, and that the on-source time that was achieved may be at odds with what was requested.

 Corruption - atmospheric conditions

-Figure 4.
+Figure 7.
 Corruption Control.

-Artifacts in an interferometric image derived from a genuine observation originate due to a variety of effects, including calibration errors, atmospheric effects and the thermal conditions of the receivers.
+Artefacts in an interferometric image derived from a genuine observation origin due to a variety of effects, including calibration errors, atmospheric effects and the thermal conditions of the receivers.
 Even in the case of a perfect observation, the latter is something that cannot be mitigated.
-The thermal noise introduced by the
+The thermal noise introduced by the system temperature is the absolute noise-floor in an interferometric map below which sources cannot be detected.

-Tsky) Even at the high and dry site at which ALMA is built the effects of the water vapour in the atmosphere can still be significant.
+Many things contribute to the system temperature.
+The two major unwanted sources for ALMA are the temperature of the receivers themselves (Trec) (which are cryogenically cooled in order to minimise their contribution), and the sky temperature (Tsky) Even at the high and dry site at which ALMA is built the effects of the water vapour in the atmosphere can still be significant.

 The RMS of the noise perturbation to the visibility, that is the single complex number which is the per-polarization, per-channel correlation product of a pair of antennas, is given in units of Janskys by: